pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # TD-Project4: TIC-TAC-TOE

+# TODO:

+    Fix browser crash bug

+    Finish documentation

 # Project Expectations:

     No plugins are used.
-Besides the html and provided css and svg images, all javascript, game.js, is written by me.
-I modified index.html, styles.css a little and added a game.css as well.
+All javascript, game.js, is written by me.
+    I modified the provided index.html, styles.css a little.
+    I added a game.css as well.

 # Start Screen - Game start

     When the page loads, the startup screen appears.

-    When the player clicks the start button the start screen disappears, the board appears, and the game begins.
+    When the player clicks the start button, the start screen disappears.
+    Then the game board appears, and the game begins.

-    The game starts with X, and the X player box is highlighted to indicate this.
+    The game starts with player X, and the X player label is active.
+    When active the box is highlighted with the player's color.

     EXTRA CREDIT # 1